Reforestation with Native Species in the Pachijal and Mara River Watersheds for Carbon Retention Project

 Pichincha and Imbabura, Ecuador

-The project foresees net positive community impacts and especially regarding the creation of jobs in the project zone.
-The High Conservation Values in the project zone identified by the different communities during the various consultation meetings will all be protected in differing degrees by project activity.1 The HCVs can be summarized as 2 different Important Bird Areas, high numbers of threatened and endangered bird species, two vulnerable and 4 near threatened mammal species, and the critical environmental services of specific water catchments and erosion protection in a watershed listed as in danger of desertification.
+The project is expected to create jobs in the project zone and protect High Conservation Values (HCV); these include two different Important Bird Areas, high numbers of threatened and endangered bird species, two vulnerable and four near-threatened mammal species and critical environmental services such as water catchments and erosion protection in a watershed that is in danger of desertification.